Drink N.B. Merry: nog4

 A bit more on fleek would be Canote and DeVore rap battling “The Hot Cocoa Song.”
 Okay, it’s not holiday-related.

 Who cares!
 Warbling about warm chocolate in a cup is a propos of Xmas as sure as squawking about snow.
-Hannah Jackson (an X-Factor finalist!) and Amy Faris heat up the mugging with a jazzy “Hot Chocolate for Two.”
+Hannah Jackson (an X-Factor finalist!) and Amy Faris heat up the mugging with a jazzy “Hot Chocolate.”
 Ba-doop-ba-bee!